magnus1984/uphone-deployment/README.md

 Every layer is deployed on multiple AZ, as part of AWS managed services.
-The solution conforms to modern idioms of web development such as single-page applications, serverless architecture and highly-available NoSQL like DynamoDB.
+The solution conforms to modern idioms of web development such as single-page applications, serverless architecture and highly-available NoSQL databases like DynamoDB.

 The solution will be assembled from 2 projects I have built. the repos for the projects can be found here: